(updated May 23, 2017)

-One of the bigger link building hot topics is the impact that IBL (inbound links) originating from .edu locations can have on your link popularity and search rankings.
+One of the never-ending link building myths is the impact that inbound links originating from .edu domains can have on your search rankings.
 Lost in the discussion is that the quality of IBL’s from within the .edu domain varies significantly.

-Eric’s Note: I included the updated version of the above article as it appears people are as in love with .edu based link targets today as they were many years ago.
-I base this on several inquiries I received, the last one of which I have included below.
+[Eric’s Note: I continue to update this article as it appears people continue to be as in love with .edu based link targets today as they were years ago.
+I base this on several inquiries I received, the last one of which I’ve included below]

 Dear Mr. Ward,